esraa-saleh/Data-informed-Coronavirus-Articles-for-Public-Health/README.md

   You may simply write up the items above in a pull request in plain text.
 You could also open an issue and request the addition of an article.

+  To give feedback on article selection (for example, if you believe an article is unreliable), please submit an issue and specify:
+  1) The name(s) of the article(s) adressed
+  2) Your feedback on each article adressed

+  I'll do whatever is within my capacity to ensure that sources and author credentials are explicitly written and accurate.
+  If a major issue arises with an article, I'll pull it out temporarily and try to seek the help of experts (i.e. specialized researchers) as well as the open source scientific community.

 ## Article Compilation

 Click on the title to be redirected to its corresponding article.